kubernetes-sigs/cluster-api-provider-cloudstack/README.md

     export CLOUDSTACK_TEMPLATE_NAME=kube-v1.20.10/ubuntu-2004
     export CLOUDSTACK_ZONE_NAME=zone1

-    # The IP you put here must be available on the network referenced above.
-If
+    # The IP you put here must be available as an unused public IP on the network
-    # it's not available, the control plane will fail to create.
+    # referenced above.
+If it's not available, the control plane will fail to create.
     # You can see the list of available IP's when you try allocating a public
     # IP in the network at
     # Network -> Guest Networks -> <Network Name> -> IP Addresses